-We continually enhance our cyber and information security in order to be resilient against emerging threats and improve our ability to detect and respond to attempts to gain unauthorized access to our data and systems.
 From time to time, The Allstate Corporation and its Audit Committee engage independent advisors to assess and consult on cybersecurity matters.
-We also perform an on-going and continuous assessment of the quality of our program and identify opportunities to strengthen our cybersecurity controls.
+We also perform an on-going assessment of the quality of our program and identify opportunities to strengthen our cybersecurity controls.
 However, due to the increasing frequency and sophistication of such cyberattacks and changes in technology, there can be no assurance that a cyberattack will not take place with negative consequences, including an adverse effect to our business, results of operations and financial condition.

 The occurrence of a disaster, such as a natural catastrophe, pandemic, industrial accident, blackout, terrorist attack, war, cyberattack, computer virus, insider threat, unanticipated problems with our disaster recovery systems, or a support failure from external providers, could have an adverse effect on our ability to conduct business and on our results of operations and financial condition, particularly if those events affect our computer-based data processing, transmission, storage, and retrieval systems or destroy data.
-If a significant number of managers were unavailable in the event of a disaster, our ability to effectively conduct business could be severely compromised.
+If a significant number of employees were unavailable in the event of a disaster, our ability to effectively conduct business could be severely compromised.
+Our systems are also subject to compromise from internal threats.
+Our policies, procedures and technical safeguards may be insufficient to prevent or detect improper access to confidential, personal or proprietary information by employees, vendors and other third parties who may have otherwise legitimate access to our systems.